 Online technology resources are becoming an increasingly important part of education, both in the classroom setting and in tutoring sessions.
-As part of the online community’s growing attention to the needs of educators, YouTube recently launched an online channel for teachers, where you can upload, watch and share videos free of charge.
+As part of the online community’s growing attention to the needs of educators, YouTube recently launched an , where you can upload, watch and share videos free of charge.

 The YouTube Teachers channel invites you to “spend more time teaching, less time searching.
 This well-organized channel “was created to help teachers use educational YouTube videos to educate, engage and inspire their students.”
 Educators are invited not only to access the wealth of existing content, but also to submit a playlist of videos “that aligns with a given standard” (generally common core standards).